This post is updated as of January 2018 to ensure accuracy and relevancy.

 Another type of comparison post that works well is when there are a ton of options, and people don’t know what to choose.
 Web hosting is a great niche for this.

-Last year I created an in depth post that compared and contrasted all of the different options for hosting – and helped the user to select the best option for them.
-It didn’t really matter which one they chose, because I’d get a commission no matter what.
+Recently, I created an in-depth post that compared and contrasted all of the different options for hosting – and helped the user to select the best option for them.
+It didn’t really matter which one they chose because I’d get a commission no matter what.

 This is probably the most effective (and most advanced) method we’ll talk about for making affiliate sales: your email list.